Nordgaren/DS-Gadget/README.md

 # Change Log
 ### Release 1.3

-* Fixed so that char type, team type and play region are no longer editable while in Arena+
+* Fixed so that char type, team type and play region are no longer editable while in Arena+ use [MTD Swapper](https://github.com/Nordgaren/MTD-Swapper) if you want to turn red phantoms human in Arena+

 ### Release 1.1 and 1.2
 **Update to Resources/Equipment/Items/Spells.txt and Resources/Equipment/Items/UseableItems.txt PLEASE COPY THESE OVER**